AcceptEmail/Examples/docs/creating-a-record/bills.md

 ### Creating a large amount of bills

 For the creation of a large amount of records we have added an asynchronous option.
 The content of the call will be exactly the same as the synchronous version.
-In response to this, you will receive just the ATID.
+In response to this, you will receive just the ATID (or an error in case of a wrongly formatted request).
 The record will then be put in a queue which will then be processed.
 Normally processing takes a few seconds.

 To see the status of your asynchronous call you can make a GET request to /v2/Bill/[ATID]/status There are 3 possible results: